 Every six years, substance use disorder professionals must complete at least three hours of training in suicide assessment, including screening and referral, as specified in WAC 246-811-280.

 - How many hours of continuing education must I complete?

 Every two years, substance use disorder professionals (SUDP) must complete 28 hours of continuing education (CE); and 12 hours of other PDA for a total of 40 hours.
-SUDPs must complete an enhancement plan (EP); directions on how to complete the plan, and a copy of the plan are on the Applications and Forms webpage.
+SUDPs must complete an enhancement plan (EP); directions on how to complete the plan, and a copy of the plan are on the Licensing Information webpage.